-Second Year (ARCH 2700)
+Second Year (ARCH 2000)

-(deemed equivalent to twelve units)
+(Deemed equivalent to twelve units)

-This comprises ten 12 lecture courses and one 24 lecture course.
-The Irish and British material is treated in greater depth, corresponding developments elsewhere in Europe are addressed more specifically and students are introduced to relevant debates about the evidence and its interpretation.
+This comprises ten 12-lecture courses and one 24-lecture course.
+The Irish and British material is treated in greater depth; corresponding developments elsewhere in Europe are addressed more specifically and students are introduced to relevant debates about the evidence and its interpretation.
 Other features include a major course on the theory and philosophy of Archaeology, a course on scientific techniques in Archaeology and a course on ancient craftsmanship in various materials.
 Reading lists for the courses will be provided.

-Up to twenty-five percent of the overall end of year mark will be awarded for continuously assessed coursework (including five essays).
+Up to 25% of the overall end of year mark will be awarded for continuously assessed coursework (including five essays).
 These will be submitted on a regular basis throughout the year.

-ARCH 2006 From hunter-gatherers to first farmers.
-ARCH 2007 Contemporary problems in the interpretation of the Neolithic.
-ARCH 2008 The emergence of hierarchy: the Bronze Age of north-western and central Europe.
-ARCH 2009 The Irish Iron Age: problems of Celticity.
-ARCH 2010 Early medieval landscape, settlement and society in Ireland.
-ARCH 2011 Early medieval art.
-ARCH 2012 Viking-age Ireland, later Anglo-Saxon England, and Carolingian Europe.
-ARCH 2013 The archaeology of feudal society: Ireland and Europe AD 1100-1500.
-ARCH 2014 Methods and techniques in landscape archaeology.
-ARCH 2015 A practical introduction to materials in archaeology.
+ARCH 2006 From Hunter-Gatherers to First Farmers.
+ARCH 2007 Contemporary Problems in the Interpretation of the Neolithic.
+ARCH 2008 The Emergence of Hierarchy: the Bronze Age of Northwestern and Central Europe.
+ARCH 2009 The Irish Iron Age: Problems of Celticity.
+ARCH 2010 Early Medieval Landscape, Settlement and Society in Ireland.
+ARCH 2011 Early Medieval Art.
+ARCH 2012 Viking-Age Ireland, Later Anglo-Saxon England, and Carolingian Europe.
+ARCH 2013 The Archaeology of Feudal Society: Ireland and Europe AD 1100- 1500.
+ARCH 2014 Methods and Techniques in Landscape Archaeology.
+ARCH 2015 A Practical Introduction to Materials in Archaeology.
+ARCH 2016 Theory and Philosophy of Archaeology.
+(24 lectures)

-Final Year (ARCH 3700)
+Final Year (ARCH 3000)